cunnellp5/TheRiver/README.md

 - [ ] bring in prisma
 - [ ] GSAP
 - [ ] more dynamic way to use title and routes for SEO

+### Feature parity

+- understand the subscription model in place
+- get media to load [music]
+- get media to load [videos]